ydkb/ydkb.github.io/help/en/ble-series/troubleshooting.md

 ## Bluetooth can be connected but does not work

 This problem is specifically described as: Bluetooth can automatically connect, and the status on the computer has always been connected, but the buttons cannot be used.

+If it is a Windows system, please refer to [windows pairing](en/ble-series/pairing-windows.md).
+In some cases such as the first pairing, you need to delete it once after pairing, and then re-pair to connect and use normally.

+Other systems and other situations encounter this problem, continue to read.

 ### 1 Confirm that the keyboard firmware is normal